Regular exercise is crucial for the health and well-being of tortoises.

 Although tortoises are known for being slow and moving sluggishly, they tend to be active when healthy.

 Captive tortoises are naturally active and require exercise to stay healthy.
-As an owner, you need to create a conducive environment that encourages exercise to ensure your tortoise remains active.
+You must create an environment that encourages exercise to keep your tortoise active.

 Do Tortoises Need Exercise?